noahehall/multicloud/providers/aws/services/Storage/ebs.md

 ## considerations

+- DeleteOnTermination: controls the default behavior of EBS deletion when associated EC2 instances are terminated
+- ec2
+  - volume limits
+  - ebs & ebs types are compatible
+  - ebs volumes with market place codes
+    - volume can only be attached to a stopped instance.
+    - must be subscribed to the AWS Marketplace code that is on the volume.
+    - Marketplace product codes are copied from the volume to the instance.

 ## integrations

 - use the same connectivity and access methods that you use to reach your EC2 instances to reach your EBS volumes.

+### EC2

+- you need an EC2 instance in the same AZ to access data on an EBS volume
+  - to associate the ebs with another ec2 instance
+    - stop the current ec2 instance
+    - detach the ebs volume
+    - attach it to a different ec2 instance in the same AZ
+  - this is a 1:M relationship: one ec2 can have multiple attached EBS volumes
+- verify that the instance supports the volume type that you want to create

+#### multi attach

+- can attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances
+  - only available in certain regions
+  - Do not support I/O fencing or being boot volumes.
+  - EBS volume and instance must be in the same Availability Zone.
+  - cannot be enabled during instance launch using either the Amazon EC2 console or RunInstances API.
+- nitro instances: up to 27 volumes
+- linux instances: some support up to 40 volumes
+- Using Multi-Attach with a standard file system can result in data corruption or loss and should not be used with production workloads
+  - use a clustered file system to ensure data resiliency and reliability for production workloads.

 ### AMI